postlight/headless-wp-starter/README.md

     docker-compose up -d

-Alternatively, run WordPress with Docker & the frontend locally:
+**Wait a few minutes** for Docker to build the services for the first time.
+After the initial build, startup should only take a few seconds.

+You can follow the Docker output to see build progress and logs:

+    docker-compose logs -f

+Alternatively, you can use some useful Docker tools like Kitematic and/or VSCode Docker plugin to follow logs, start / stop / remove containers and images.

+_Optional:_ you can run the frontend locally while WordPress still runs on Docker:

     docker-compose up -d wp-headless
     cd frontend && yarn && yarn start

-In either case you can follow the Docker output to see build progress and logs:

-    docker-compose logs -f

-**Wait a few minutes** for Docker to build the services for the first time.
-After the initial build, startup should only take a few seconds.

-### Frontend
+## Frontend

 This starter kit provides two frontend containers: